I have not been to President Bush's final resting place yet, but it very much looks worth a visit.

 Rick James sang “Where do all the freaks and fancy people go, I don't know.”
 Well, I know.
 They go to Forest Lawn Cemetery.
 Temptations sing.

 Buried: Simi Valley, California Died: June 5, 2004 Californian Ronald Reagan is so frequently mentioned in modern politics you’d hardly know he’d been out of the spotlight for twenty years and dead for eight.
-He’s like
+He’s

 As a president who was known for his openness and candor, it should be no surprise that Gerald Ford's gravesite is out front next to the Ford Presidential Museum in Grand Rapids.

 "Stylin'" isn't the word that comes to mind when one thinks of Richard Milhous Nixon, but this is one lovely gravesite.

 You will have no trouble finding President Kennedy's grave from the main gate at Arlington; there are signs everywhere, or if you can't find signs, just follow the crowd.

 Lyndon Johnson called the Texas Hill Country home - "it gives me serenity," he said - and if so, he's getting plenty of serenity now.